-A flap is a piece of tissue that is transferred from one part of your body, such as your forearm or thigh, to the tongue.
-Your plastic and reconstructive surgeon will tell you more about how this is done.
+A free flap is a piece of tissue that is transferred from one part of your body, such as your leg, forearm or thigh to the lower jaw.
+Your plastic and reconstructive surgeon will tell you more about how this is done and explain the pros and cons of each type of flap.